SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 |Expiry date|Specifies the date on which support user access for the tenant will expire.
 If no date has been specified, the expiry date is set to "No limit".

-### To suspend or delete subtenants
+### Suspending subtenants

-Tenants can both be suspended or immediately deleted.

-Suspending tenants blocks any access to this tenant, regardless whether the access is from devices, users or other applications.
+Suspending a tenant blocks any access to this tenant, regardless whether the access is from devices, users or other applications.

 If a tenant is suspended, the tenant’s data remains in the database and can be made available later by clicking **Activate**.